Northern Sea Route: Nuclear icebreaker fleet

 In April 2025, the newest Project 22220 icebreaker, Yakutia, arrived at its home port and commenced its maiden voyage toward the Yenisei Gulf in the Kara Sea region.
 Additionally, construction continues on Rossiya, the world's most powerful nuclear icebreaker (Project 10510).
-In May 2025, Rosatom's engineering division completed the first RITM-400 reactor for Rossiya.
-This vessel will be equipped with two RITM-400 reactors, each with a total thermal capacity of 315 MW, significantly surpassing all existing ship reactor installations.
+In 2025, Rosatom completed both of RITM-400 reactors for Rossiya.
+Each RITM-400 reactor has a thermal capacity of 315 MW, significantly surpassing all existing ship reactor installations.